 - Locate the non-billable parts you have just added.
 They will be displayed in blue text.

 - Change the Unit Price on the item to $0.00.
-Don’t forget to also change the associated labor Rate to $0.00 as well, if you don’t want to charge your customer for the labor.
+Don’t forget to also change the associated labor Rate to $0.00 if you don’t want to charge your customer for the labor.

-Parts appearing in the Removed Parts section have been removed from the Product Manager which is accessed on the Product tab.
-These parts will need to be added to a change order or restored to the parts list before the sales order can be closed.
+Parts appearing in the Removed Parts section have been removed from the Product Manager, accessed on the Product tab.
+These parts will need to be added to a Change Order or restored to the parts list before the sales order can be closed.

 The list of parts indicates the item number, the location where the product was removed, and the quantity removed.
 You then have three actions you can perform.

 – Click this button to add the part to the active change order.
-Of course, you will want to make sure the correct change order is active on the Manage Change Orders tab.
+First, of course, you will want to make sure the correct change order is active on the Manage Change Orders tab.

 – this button provides a couple of useful processes if you have multiple items you want to address at once.

 - Add All to Change Order – will add every item to the change order instead of having to click each item one at a time.